joanponsbarcelo/master-data-science/README.md

 # master-data-science

-Este respositorio incluirá los ejercicios de la 13 edición del Máster en DataScience de Kschool de Joan Pons Barceló
+This repository will include the exercices of the Master of DataScience

+by Joan Pons Barceló